NFhbar/mystery-function/README.md

 ```ruby
 function1.call(function2.call(x))
 ```
 Which is a composition of functions.
 For this reason the method could be called function composition.
-Additionally, it could be re written like:
+Additionally, it could also be written like:
 ```ruby
 def function_composition(*functions)
   functions.reduce { |f,g| lambda { |x| g.call(f.call(x)) } }